HintikkaKimmo/Excel-Add-in-Tutorial/README.md

 ## To use the project

-This sample is meant to accompany the tutorials that begin at: [Excel Tutorial: Create Table](https://docs.microsoft.com/en-us/office/dev/add-ins/tutorials/excel-tutorial-create-table).
+This sample is meant to accompany the tutorial at: [Excel Tutorial](https://docs.microsoft.com/en-us/office/dev/add-ins/tutorials/excel-tutorial).

 There are two versions of the sample, in the folders **Start** and **Completed**.

 To use the **Before** version and manually add the code, follow the procedures in the article linked to above.
-Then go on to each subsequent tutorial in the series.
+Then go on to each subsequent stage in the tutorial.
 Each one links to its successor.

-To work with the **Completed** version, follow all the steps in the **Test the add-in** section of each of the tutorials.
+To work with the **Completed** version, follow all the steps in the **Setup** section of the tutorial setup stage (but substitute "Completed" for "Start" in the instructions, and then follow the steps in the **Test the add-in** section of each stage of the tutorial.

 ## Questions and comments